-In the event that there is dispute and the surrogate wishes to keep the baby, the intended parents may apply to the court for a Child Arrangements order.
+In the event that there is dispute and the surrogate wishes to keep the baby, the intended parents may apply to the court for a Child Arrangements Order.
 When considering such an application, the court will consider the welfare checklist contained in the Children Act 1989.

-In particular, the most relevant considerations would include: the child’s physical, emotional and education needs, the ability of the surrogate and intended parents to meet the child’s needs, and any relevant characteristics of the child, such as age, background and sex.
+In particular, the most relevant considerations would include: the child’s physical, emotional and educational needs, the ability of the surrogate and intended parents to meet the child’s needs, and any relevant characteristics of the child, such as age, background and sex.

-Nevertheless, time is of the essence as if the intended parents made an application for a parental order six weeks after the birth of the baby without the surrogate’s consent, the application will fail.
+Nevertheless, time is of the essence, as if the intended parents made an application for a parental order six weeks after the birth of the baby without the surrogate’s consent, the application will fail.